piroxi/loan-system/README.md

 # 5. Run application
 go run server/main.go

-# 6. Optional: Import the postman collection to test the APIs
+# 6. Optional: Import the postman collection to test the APIs. if you do, please create/use an environment
 ```

 ## Configuration